Fitness+ on Apple Watch to deliver personalised tips

-Cupertino (California), Sep 16 : Apple has unveiled Fitness+, the first such experience built for its Watch that will arrive later this year.
+Cupertino (California): Apple has unveiled Fitness+, the first such experience built for its Watch that will arrive later this year.

 Fitness+ intelligently incorporates metrics from Apple Watch for users to visualise right on their iPhone, iPad or Apple TV, offering a first-of-its-kind personalised workout experience.